katreparitosh/DATA-ANALYSIS-of-Indian-Movies/README.md

 ## Questions tackled :
 - Basic Exploration of Dataset.
     - Distribution of Ratings.
-    - Gross collection of US and in India.
+    - Gross collection in US and India.
     - Popularity of Genres.
     - Unique Stars and the number of roles they played.
-    - Unique directors and the number of movies they director.
+    - Unique directors and the number of movies they directed.

  - Factors affecting movie performance, based upon hypothesis.